 - Pat dry with a paper towel.

 - Season: Place the pieces in a large bowl.
-Sprinkle with salt, pepper, and garlic powder.
+Toss with oil, and sprinkle with salt, pepper, and garlic powder.
 Rub well to coat with the spices.
 If you have the time, you can place the wings on a tray in a single layer and refrigerate them, uncovered, for a few hours or overnight; they will dry out and will be even crispier.
 However, this step is optional; the honey lemon pepper chicken wings will still be delicious without waiting.

 - Preheat the oven.
 Line a sheet pan with aluminum foil; this will make cleaning up easier.
 Place a rack over the tray.